Learning Center

 Industry 4.0 has introduced manufacturers to a range of new technologies.
 While these technologies make factory floors more efficient, they require a framework that enables systems to communicate accurately and efficiently.
 That’s where the ISA-95 standard helps.

 ISA-95 (Enterprise-Control System Integration) is an international standard for integrating enterprise and control systems.
-The standard allows the development of an interface for communication between various levels of a manufacturing enterprise based on the Purdue Reference Model for computer-integrated manufacturing (CIM).
+The standard enables the development of an interface for communication between various levels of a manufacturing enterprise.
+It is based on the Purdue Reference Model for computer-integrated manufacturing (CIM).

 In 1995, the International Society of Automation (formerly the Instrumentation, Systems, and Automation Society) and the American National Standards Institute developed ISA-95 as a successor to the ISA-88.
-Unfortunately, ISA-88 didn’t consider modern technologies like IoT and smart machinery.
+The new framework includes guidelines for incorporating modern technologies like IoT, digital sensors, and smart machinery into a standardized format.

 ISA-95 (MDPI)